-The African system of human rights is based on the African Charter on Human and Peoples’ Rights (also known as the Banjul Charter).
-This is an international human rights instrument whose institutional mechanisms over sighting to this purpose are the African Commission on Human and Peoples’ Rights of 1987 and the African Court on Human and Peoples’ Rights which was established by art.1 of the Protocol to the African Charter on Human and Peoples’ Rights in 1998, then into force in 2004.
-Africa has been crossed by several conflicts that have not ended with the post-colonial phase (Boulden 2003).
-The establishment of the African system of protection of Human and People’s Rights has resulted often ineffective as argued in Fennell and Andoni 2014.
-Yet, as a system it has developed a number of practices, as Evans and Murray 2008 present, which intersects with the UN and the sub-regional level of protection (Viljoen 2007 and Kufuor 2010).
-Yeshanew 2013 extends the consideration of the human rights justiciability within the African system also to include social, economic and cultural rights.
-To this end, activist forces cannot be considered as secondary subjects for the effectiveness of the Court as claimed in Chinedu Okafo 2011.
-See also the subsection *Africa* for more sources on this topic.
+The African system of human rights is based on the **African Charter on Human and Peoples’ Rights** (cited under *Online Institutional Resources: Africa*), also known as the Banjul Charter.
+This is an international human rights instrument whose institutional-mechanisms over sighting to this purpose are the **African Commission on Human and Peoples’ Rights** (cited under *Online Institutional Resources: Africa*) of 1987 and the **African Court on Human and Peoples’ Rights** (cited under *Online Institutional Resources: Africa*), which was established by Article 1 of the **Protocol to the African Charter on Human and Peoples’ Rights** (cited under *Online Institutional Resources: Africa*) in 1998 and then was put into force in 2004.
+Africa has been crossed by several conflicts that have not ended with the postcolonial phase (Boulden 2003).
+The establishment of the African system of protection of human and peoples’ Rights has often been ineffective, as argued in Fennell and Andoni 2014.
+Yet, as a system it has developed a number of practices, as Evans and Murray 2008 presents, which intersects with the UN and the subregional levels of protection (Viljoen 2007, Kufuor 2010).
+Yeshanew 2013 extends the consideration of human rights justiciability within the African system also to include social, economic, and cultural rights.
+To this end, activist forces cannot be considered as secondary subjects for the effectiveness of the court, as claimed in Okafor 2010.
+See also the subsection *Online Institutional Resources: Africa* for more sources on this topic.

-Boulden, J., ed.
+Boulden, Jane, ed.
 Dealing with Conflict in Africa: The United Nations and Regional Organizations.
-London: Palgrave Macmillan, 2003.
+Basingstoke, UK: Palgrave Macmillan, 2003.
 [ISBN: 9781403960801]

 Conflict resolution is one of the main tasks of international and regional organizations.
 Can they have any preventive function?
-The book covers several cases of conflict and in particular the war in Congo.
-It is a relevant contribution for expanding the understanding of the institutional subjects that could cooperate together with the Court to bring peace in Africa.
+This book covers several cases of conflict and in particular the war in Congo.
+It is a relevant contribution for expanding the understanding of the institutional subjects that could cooperate together with the African Court to bring peace in Africa.

-Evans, M., and R. Murray, eds.
-The African Charter on Human and People’s Rights.
-The System in Practice 1986–2006.
+Evans, Malcolm, and Rachel Murray, eds.
+The African Charter on Human and Peoples’ Rights: The System in Practice, 1986–2006.
+2d ed.
 Cambridge, UK: Cambridge University Press, 2008.
 [ISBN: 9780511493966]

-The second edition of this massive collection of essays is an updated version of a project that has aimed since the start to cover the practical aspects (states’ reporting systems, fact-finding evidences etc.) involved in the vindication of the rights of the African Charter.
-Even though temporally constrained, this is a highly valuable instrument particularly suitable for practitioners and research scholars
+The second edition of this massive collection of essays is an updated version of a project that has aimed since the start to cover the practical aspects (e.g., states’ reporting systems, fact-finding evidence) involved in the vindication of the rights of the African Charter.
+Even though temporally constrained, this is a highly valuable instrument particularly suitable for practitioners and research scholars.

-Fennell, S., and D. Andoni, eds.
-The African Charter on Human and Peoples’ Rights.
-Basic Documents.
-Oisterwijk, NL: Wolf Legal Publishers, 2014.
+Fennell, Simone, and Dorina Andoni, eds.
+The African Charter on Human and Peoples’ Rights: Basic Documents.
+Oisterwijk, The Netherlands: Wolf Legal, 2014.
 [ISBN: 9789462400009]

-This publication presents the legal documents that form the African regional system of protection of Human and People’s Rights.
-This is a relevant enterprise to understand where it relies the ineffectiveness of the Court due to the lack of ratification of several signatory states.
+This publication presents the legal documents that form the African regional system of protection of human and peoples’ Rights.
+This is a relevant enterprise to understand where this system shows the ineffectiveness of the African Court due to the lack of ratification of several signatory states.

-Kufuor, K. The African Human Rights System: Origin and Evolution.
+Kufuor, Kofi Oteng.
+The African Human Rights System: Origin and Evolution.
 New York: Palgrave Macmillan, 2010.
 [ISBN: 9780230605053]

-This very accessible contribution presents, critically, the development and the tripartite levels of the African Regional System for Human Rights protection.
-It is a short book with an interesting view on the Court and the Commission.
+This very accessible contribution presents, critically, the development and the tripartite levels of the African regional system for human rights protection.
+It is a short book with an interesting view on the court and the commission.

-Okafo, Obiora Chinedu.
+Okafor, Obiora Chinedu.
 The African Human Rights System, Activist Forces and International Institutions.
-Cambridge, UK: Cambridge University Press, 2011.
+Cambridge, UK: Cambridge University Press, 2010.
+[ISBN: 9780521184038]